kulala2014/JavaScript/README.md

 # JavaScript
-This repository is note for learning JS
+This repository is the note for learning JS, below is the details.